thecyberwraith/quizsite/README.md

 2) Create all the Category Models associated to your quiz.
 3) Create Question Models that each associates to a Category Model.

-### Using an Open Quiz
+### Using a Quiz

-By swapping out the `db.sqlite3` file, you can instantly use quizzes that others have created.
-In the `sample_quizzes` folder, find all the created quizzes.
-For practice, try loading the `Example` quiz set.
+The proect homepage should list quizzes that uses can launch.
+The creator of a quiz can also host their quizzes interactively.
+This assumes you are logged in as the creator.
+As of this writing, logins can only happen through the admin interface above.

 ## Deploying with Docker

-If you have Docker installed, then you can depoly this project with it.
+If you have Docker installed, then you can deploy this project with it.
 First, you need the following configurations set.

 * In the root directory, create a file name `.env` which holds the following variables:
-    * SERVER_HOST_NAME - The hostname that the service should respond to (should match your certificates)
+    * SERVER_HOST_NAME - The hostname that the service should respond to (should match your certificates) including the protocol (http:// or https://)
     * DEBUG - Whether to use debug services in Django and set log level to DEBUG.
     * SECRET - The secret key to use for encryption for Django.
     * DATABASE_FILE - Since I use a simple sqlite3 database, persist data by mounting the file from your system into the application!
 If you don't have the file already, one is generated in the image.
 NOTE - you may need to manually make migrations on externally persisted database files.